helio-fm/helio-sequencer/Docs/getting-microtonal.md

 To add custom temperaments and their scales, follow the guide in the [сonfigs](configs.md#user-configs) page.
 Use the built-in [temperaments](configs.md#temperaments) and [scales](configs.md#scales) configuration files as a reference.

+## Recording MIDI from 12-tone keyboard

+The app makes it possible to play and improvise on a standard 12-tone physical keyboard and record MIDI regardless of what temperament is used.
+For that, it uses the 'chromatic mapping' scale of the current temperament to readjust the incoming MIDI data so that all notes sound like their closest 12-tone equivalents.

+Here's an example of every key of chromatic scale played on a 12-tone MIDI keyboard and recorded in a 19-edo project:

+![readjust-midi-input-recording]

+This feature is on by default, but it can be turned off in the audio settings section just below the MIDI device box:

+![readjust-midi-input-checkbox]

+If you're using the microtonal physical keyboard, make sure to uncheck this checkbox, so the app doesn't mess with MIDI input.

 [keyboard-mapping]: images/keyboard-mapping.png "Keyboard mapping page layout and menu"
 [change-temperament]: images/change-temperament.png "Switching and converting temperaments"
+[readjust-midi-input-recording]: images/readjust-midi-input-recording.png "Every key of one octave played on a 12-tone keyboard, recorded in 19-edo"
+[readjust-midi-input-checkbox]: images/readjust-midi-input-checkbox.png "Enable/disable recording microtonal notes from 12-tone keyboard"